 When you leave the hospital, you’ll return to being cared for by your primary care provider.
 Information about your stay will be sent to your primary care provider so you receive appropriate follow up treatment.

 Hospital pharmacists work with your care team to make sure you receive the medication needed for your care.
 As experts in medication management, they assist with dosing issues, side effects and proper administration.

-Palliative MedicinePalliative Care is the means of providing care to patients and their families when pain and other symptoms impair their quality of life.
-The team – a physician, nurse practitioner, social worker and chaplain – is available to help families when making difficult medical decisions and evaluating treatment options for advanced illness or complex medical issues, regardless of age or diagnosis.
+Palliative care is the means of providing care to patients and their families when pain and other symptoms impair their quality of life.
+The team – a doctor, nurse practitioner, social worker and chaplain – is available to help families when making difficult medical decisions and evaluating treatment options for advanced illness or complex medical issues, regardless of age or diagnosis.

-Social Work Case ManagersSocial work case managers are assigned to each patient care area and are prepared to help patients and family members manage financial, social and emotional problems that relate to illness or hospitalization.
+Social workers are prepared to help you manage financial, social and emotional problems that relate to your illness or hospitalization.

-Your room is cleaned daily by a member of our housekeeping staff.
-If there is a housekeeping problem in your room, tell your nurse and or call Environmental Services at (217) 383-3330.
+Your room is cleaned and sanitized daily by a member of our Environmental Services staff.
+If there’s a housekeeping problem in your room, tell your nurse or call Environmental Services.

-Volunteers / AuxiliaryAuxiliary members, volunteers and student volunteers contribute many hours of service and financial assistance to the Hospital.
-They supplement the services of our staff in many ways and can be identified by their name tags.
+Auxiliary members, volunteers and students contribute many hours of service to the hospital.
+They supplement our services in many ways and can be identified by their name tags.

 Depending on your care plan, you may also receive a visit from laboratory, radiology, respiratory care or therapy services.